Librarians without Borders® Ursula Poland International Scholarship

 - Plans for reporting on the project, such as an MLA annual meeting paper or poster.

 The recipient will be notified in March and invited to attend the MLA annual meeting in May at which the presentation of the scholarship will be made.
-Attendance is optional.
 The recipient assumes all costs of attending the meeting and the ceremony at which the presentation is made.
-If there are no appropriate applicants, as judged by the peer review committee, the association may elect not to fund a Scholarship in a given year.
+If there are no appropriate applicants, as judged by the scholarship jury, the association may elect not to fund a scholarship in a given year.

 Ready to Submit an Application?

-The 2017 Poland Scholarship application process is now closed.
+The Poland Scholarship application process is CLOSED.
 Applications for the 2018 scholarship will be accepted starting in August 2017.

 Previous Grant Recipients